smart-classic/smart_docs/guide/client-libs/client-js.md

-But you shouldn't need to use the raw `.api_call` method very often, because the SMART javascript object also provides convenience wrappers around common API calls.
+But you shouldn't need to use the raw `.api_call` method very often, because the SMART javascript object also provides convenience wrappers around common API calls allowing a more friendly way to access the API.

+The results of the API calls are returns in two ways: 1) as a RDF graph and 2) as a JSON-LD object.
+The use of callback functions is the same for both formats.
+You might find JSON-LD easier to work with if you are not familiar with using RDF and SPARQL.
+For this document we'll use RDF, but see the [JSON-LD document](/framework/json-ld.html) for details and code examples using the JSON-LD interface.

 The functions below all take a callback function of one argument: the RDF graph that holds the response data, parsed from raw RDF/XML via [rdfquery](http://code.google.com/p/rdfquery/).

 ### Understanding Error Handling in SMART Connect